shidan1/workshop/README.md

 workshop
 ========

-Workshop in compile-time techniques for detecting Javascript exploits
+Workshop in compile-time techniques for detecting Javascript exploits.